Dorultan-C/Dorultan-C/README.md

 - 👋 Hi, I’m Cristi
-- 👀 Driven to innovate and build the next generation of web/mobile/AI solutions.
+- 👀 Driven to improve livestyle by building web/mobile applications.
 - 🌱 Currently building a mobile application "Plan Eats", a mobile app that organise your mealplans and much more..
 - 💞️ Let's build something cool together!
 Open to new collaborations.
 - 📫  cristian@dorultan.dev or https://dorultan.dev